ballerina-platform/ballerina-distribution/examples/mqtt-service-subscribe-message/mqtt_service_subscribe_message.md

-# MQTT service - Subscribe message
+# MQTT service - Subscribe to messages

 The `mqtt:Service` connects to a given MQTT server via the `mqtt:Listener`, and allows to receive messages from different topics.
 Once subscribed to a topic, when new messages are received, the `onMessage` method gets invoked.
 If there are errors when invoking the method, the `onError` remote method will be invoked with the relevant `error`.
 If the method is not implemented, the error will be logged to the console.
 Use this to receive messages from a set of topics in a MQTT server.